 It’s also worth downloading the free Strava app to track and gain further insight into your activity, such as details about elevation, pace and distance travelled.
 You can also share this information with friends and family, keep up with their activities, and give each other kudos!
 If you’re feeling particularly adventurous, you could even challenge one another; for instance, by seeing who can go on the longest hike, or the fastest cycle.

-If you want to enhance your walk, hike or cycle further, you could also take a camera with you, listen to an audiobook enroute, or take a friend and use it as a chance to catch up.
+If you want to enhance your walk, hike or cycle further, you could also take a camera with you to enjoy a photowalk, listen to an audiobook enroute, or take a friend and use it as a chance to catch up.
 Have a read of our article 10 rewarding activities to do while walking for some additional ideas on how to make the most of your outdoor adventures.
 Or if walking, hiking or cycling aren’t for you, and you’d like to try some other low cost outdoor activities, then check out our article; 10 fun outdoor activities to try today.

 Outdoor adventures can also be incorporated into a low cost staycation; especially when booking accommodation through AirBnb, or opting to pitch a tent and camp.
 So, if you’d be interested in planning a trip for later in the year, then why not take a look at these 5 remote destinations for a UK walking holiday or these 9 beautiful cycle routes in the UK?